It is very important to us to protect your privacy when your personal data are processed.

 4.4 Processing of your data as shareholders

-We process personal data (name, address, e-mail addresses, number of shares, class of shares, type of ownership of shares and number of the admission ticket) on the basis of applicable data protection regulations in order to enable the shareholders to exercise their rights at the Annual General Meeting.
+We process personal data (name, address, e-mail addresses, number of shares, class of shares, type of ownership of shares and number of the admission ticket, granted proxies and instructions, as well as, if applicable, the name and address of the shareholder representative authorised by the shareholder) on the basis of applicable data protection regulations in order to enable the shareholders to exercise their rights at the Annual General Meeting.